Historic Photography Show 2014

 Observance of Armistice Day

-The exhibit will primarily be on display inside the Pennsylvania Room and in the hallway just outside the room.
-There are usually items also on display in the outside window case near the library’s main entrance.
+The exhibit is on display inside the Pennsylvania Room and in the hallway just outside the room.
+There is also a small display in the outside window case near the library’s main entrance.

 World War I, which began a century ago this year, affected the lives of millions of people and changed the face of Europe.